Apex AP-0

-The Apex AP-0 is an all-electric concept sports car announced in 2020 by the British/Hong Kong sportscar company Apex Motors, with plans to go into production in late 2022.
+The Apex AP-0 is an all-electric concept sports car announced in 2020 by the British/Hong Kong sportscar company Apex Motors, that went into production in late 2022.

 The AP-0 has a claimed top speed and performance of 190 mph and acceleration from 0-60 mph in 2.3 seconds.
 It is powered by a 650 bhp rear-mounted electric motor with 580 Nm of torque and a 90 kWh lithium-ion battery.

 Designed by Guy Colborne, the AP-0 has a claimed kerb weight of 1200 kg due to the AP-0's monocoque carbon chassis, with modular spaceframe and a central spine.

 In March 2023 the company renamed the AP-0 as the Attucks Apex AP0 and announced the involvement of Wyclef Jean.
 The proposed price had doubled from the 2020 version.

 In popular culture

 The APEX AP-0 appears as a playable blueprint-unlockable vehicle in the mobile game Asphalt 9: Legends. added in "British Season Update" along with two other new cars: McLaren Speedtail & McLaren F1 LM.
 This also the first Asphalt appearance of new manufacturer, APEX.